 - Know your estimated delivery date.

 - Make a list of over-the-counter medications to bring along for your trip.
-Your physician is going to provide you with advice on what you may need during the journey.
+Your physician will advise you on what you may need during the journey.

 - Make sure that you are up to date with your vaccines.